Frequently Asked Questions

 Learn more about the ARCHES trial efficacy results

-In the ARCHES trial, the common adverse reactions that occurred at ≥ 2% higher frequency in the XTANDI arm versus placebo included hot flush (27% vs 22%), asthenic conditions (24% vs 20%)*, hypertension (8.0% vs 5.6%), fractures (6.5% vs 4.2%), musculoskeletal pain (6.3% vs 4.0%), decreased appetite (4.9% vs 2.6%), cognitive and memory impairment (4.5% vs 2.1%), and restless legs syndrome (2.4% vs 0.3%).1
+In the ARCHES trial, the common adverse reactions (Grade 1-4) that occurred at a ≥ 2% higher frequency in the XTANDI + GnRH therapy* arm vs placebo + GnRH therapy* arm included hot flush (27% vs 22%), asthenic conditions (24% vs 20%), hypertension (8% vs 6%), fractures (6% vs 4.2%), musculoskeletal pain (6% vs 4%), decreased appetite (4.9% vs 2.6%), cognitive and memory impairment (4.5% vs 2.1%)§, and restless legs syndrome (2.4% vs 0.3%).1

 NEC, not elsewhere classifiable.

-†Includes fracture-related preferred terms under high-level terms: fractures NEC; fractures and dislocations NEC; limb fractures and dislocations; pelvic fractures and dislocations; skull and brain therapeutic procedures; skull fractures, facial bone fractures and dislocations; spinal fractures and dislocations; thoracic cage fractures and dislocations.1
+‡Includes fracture-related preferred terms under high-level terms: fractures NEC; fractures and dislocations NEC; limb fractures and dislocations; pelvic fractures and dislocations; skull and brain therapeutic procedures; skull fractures, facial bone fractures and dislocations; spinal fractures and dislocations; thoracic cage fractures and dislocations.1

-‡Includes memory impairment, amnesia, cognitive disorder, dementia, disturbance in attention, transient global amnesia, dementia Alzheimer’s type, mental impairment, senile dementia, and vascular dementia.1
+§Includes memory impairment, amnesia, cognitive disorder, dementia, disturbance in attention, transient global amnesia, dementia Alzheimer’s type, mental impairment, senile dementia, and vascular dementia.1

 Learn more about the ARCHES trial safety results